typo3-themes/themes/Documentation/Index.rst

 Additionally there are some files, which are use the achieve some higher goals.

-.. table:: Other needed files
+.. table:: Other usefull files

    =================================  ======================================================================
      File                              Function of the file